Mobile Device Acceptable Use Policy

 Viruses, Trojans, worms, spyware, malware, and other threats could be introduced to or via a mobile device.

-Addition of new hardware, software, and/or related components to provide additional mobile device connectivity will be managed at the sole discretion of the Medaille College IT Department.
+Addition of new hardware, software, and/or related components to provide additional mobile device connectivity will be managed at the sole discretion of the Medaille University IT Department.
 Non-sanctioned use of mobile devices to back up, store, and otherwise access any enterprise-related data is strictly forbidden.

 This policy is complementary to any previously implemented policies dealing specifically with data access, data storage, data movement, and connectivity of devices to any element of the enterprise network.

 The CIO of Medaille University has the overall responsibility for the confidentiality, integrity, and availability of corporate data as well as for the execution and maintenance of information technology and information systems.

 Other staff, under the direction of the CIO, is responsible for following the procedures and policies within information technology and information systems.

 All Medaille University employees are responsible to act in accordance with company policies and procedures.

 Connectivity of all Medaille-owned mobile devices will be centrally managed by Medaille University’s IT department and will use authentication and strong encryption measures.
 Although IT will not directly manage personal devices purchased by employees, end users are expected to adhere to the same security protocols when connected to non-corporate equipment.

 Policy & Appropriate Use:

 It is the responsibility of any employee of Medaille University who uses a mobile device to access corporate resources to ensure that all security protocols normally used in the management of data on conventional storage infrastructure are also applied here.
 It is imperative that any mobile device that is used to conduct Medaille University business be used appropriately, responsibly, and ethically.
 Failure to do so will result in immediate suspension of that user’s account.
 Based on this requirement, the following rules must be observed: